jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `./install-gatekeeper.sh` - there we go
 1. `cd ..` - Okay now lets try our nsenter again
 1. `./nsenter.sh` - As you can see we now have OPA Gatekeeper policies blocking all the insecure options nsenter was asking for - so that Pod is no longer allowed to launch.
 I am protected by this new admission controller!
-1. `cd opa-gatekeeper/contraint-templates` then `cat` the various files in here to look at the policies (called contraint-templates) that made that possible
+1. `cd opa-gatekeeper/constraint-templates` then `cat` the various files in here to look at the policies (called constraint-templates) that made that possible
-1. `cd ../constraints` then `cat` the various files in here - the constraints which say where to apply and where not to apply the contraint-tempaltes/policies
+1. `cd ../constraints` then `cat` the various files in here - the constraints which say where to apply and where not to apply the constraint-templates/policies
 1. `cd ..`, `./uninstall-gatekeeper.sh` - removing Gatekeeper for a future demo to work though

 These actually came from the Gatekeeper library on Github where there are a number of additional examples here - https://github.com/open-policy-agent/gatekeeper-library/tree/master/library